diequeiroz/drone-docker/README.md

 This is an opinionated update on [drone-plugins/drone-docker](https://github.com/drone-plugins/drone-docker) ecr plugin, which does the following:

-* make we use the host daemon by default (PLUGIN_DAEMON_OFF = true)
+* use the *host* daemon by default, instead of docker-in-docker (PLUGIN_DAEMON_OFF = true)
-* turns off image cleanup at the end of the build (PLUGIN_PURGE = false)
+* turns off image cleanup, to avoid conflicts in parallel builds (PLUGIN_PURGE = false)
 * activate debug logs (PLUGIN_DEBUG = true)

-For more information please see the original [documentation](http://plugins.drone.io/drone-plugins/drone-ecr/).
+For more information please see the [original documentation](http://plugins.drone.io/drone-plugins/drone-ecr/).

 ## Build